 Without proper ductwork, things can go horribly wrong.
 In 2012, a newly installed but poorly designed dust collector system at a US Ink plant in New Jersey caused an explosion just four days after installation.
 The US Chemical Safety Board found that the explosion occurred due to the accumulation of combustible dust and hydrocarbons in the ductwork, which then overheated, causing a spontaneous explosion in a rooftop dust collector.
 Seven plant employees experienced burn injuries from a blowback explosion, which enveloped them after they gathered at the entrance to the ink mixing room to investigate a loud thump coming from the system, along with signs of a flash fire at the bag dumping station.

-Besides explosions, dust and other particles can also lead to other health conditions, exacerbating asthma, bronchial infections and other breathing conditions while also heightening the risk of developing certain types of cancers.
-A dust collector designed properly will ensure worker safety while keeping production moving, while customizing dust collector ductwork can help meet certain industry or material specifications.
+Besides explosions, dust and other particles can also lead to other health conditions, exacerbating asthma, bronchial infections, and other breathing conditions while also heightening the risk of developing certain types of cancers.
+A dust collector designed properly will ensure worker safety while keeping production moving, while customizing dust collection ductwork can help meet certain industry or material specifications.

 There are six basic steps for designing dust collector systems.
 Careful measurements and calculations should be made to ensure the dust collector design’s meet the needs of the operation.